 A pension is a long-term investment.
 Its value can go down as well as up and could be worth less than was paid in.
 Laws and tax rules may change in the future.
 Your own circumstances and where you live in the UK will also have an impact on tax treatment.

+- Tailored Drawdown: Some pension plans give you more freedom around how often you can take money from your pot.
+Some let you take out money as either phased payments of tax-free lump sum(s), taxable income, or a mixture of the two.
 This could help you take a retirement income more tax-efficiently.
 You can even change how you take your money depending on your situation.
 Keep in mind that you might need to get specific financial advice if you're thinking about this option.

 - Make a donation to charity: Making a donation to a charity using Gift Aid can help lower your total taxable income.

+These tips should not be regarded as financial advice.
 We recommend you seek appropriate guidance or advice before you make any decisions.
-An adviser is likely to charge a fee for this.
-You can also get free impartial guidance over the phone or face to face with Pension Wise a service from MoneyHelper.
-Go to moneyhelper.org.uk/pensionwise or call 0800 138 3944
+From age 50, you can also get free impartial guidance from Pension Wise, a service from MoneyHelper.
+Visit the MoneyHelper website or call 0800 138 3944.